OBSERVABILITY PLATFORM

 Examples for tracing

-Use Chronosphere tracing when you want to locate a service operation causing latency issues to other services that rely on it.
+Use Chronosphere Observability Platform tracing when you want to locate a service operation causing latency issues to other services that rely on it.
 The following examples use data from the OpenTelemetry Astronomy Shop Demo (opens in a new tab), which is an open source, microservice-based distributed system that illustrates the implementation of OpenTelemetry in a near real-world environment.

 On-call triage